furrtek/SiliconRE/Konami/007452/README.md

 Result is valid 8+2 clocks after writing to register 1.

-Operand A's MSB '''must''' be zero or the result will be incorrect.
+Operand A's MSB **must** be zero or the result will be incorrect.
 The result's upper byte MSB is always zero.

 # Divider